Burial Insurance For Disabled: Your Detailed Guide For 2023

 What is Burial Insurance?

-Burial insurance, also known as final expense insurance, is a type of life insurance policy designed to cover the costs associated with funeral and burial expenses.
+Also known as final expense insurance, burial insurance is a type of life insurance policy designed to cover the costs associated with funeral and burial expenses.

 It is typically purchased by seniors over the age of 50 who want to ensure that their loved ones are not burdened with the financial responsibility of their funeral and burial costs.